-A congressional voting procedure in which members pass between two tellers, the "yeas" first and the "nays" second.
+A congressional voting procedure in which members pass between two tellers, the "yeas" first and then the "nays".

-Legislation that gives tangible benefits to constituents in several districts of states in the hope of winning their votes in return.
+Legislation that gives tangible benefits (highways, dams, post offices) to constituents in several districts or states in the hope of winning their votes in return.

-The ability of members to mail letters to their constituents free of charge by substituting their facsimile signature for passage.
+The ability of members of Congress to mail letters to their constituents free of charge by substituting their fascimile signature for postage.